Common Grading Policy

 With this premise in mind, as well as our mission of “Partners in Learning, Preparing for the Future”; the staff at VMS has agreed to adhere to these guidelines in regard to daily work, homework and practice-based assignments, and student assessments.

 Due Date: The date that the assignment was due to the teacher.
 Any assignment not turned in on the due date or not of good quality will be marked as missing and a corresponding grade entered until completed by the student.

 Deadline: The last date the assignment will be accepted for credit.
 Assignments turned in prior to or at the deadline will receive the grade earned without penalty.
 These dates will be clearly defined by the teacher.
-Any assignment turned in after the deadline will receive no credit.
+Any assignment turned in after the deadline will receive no credit and will be marked with an NHI (never handed in) indicator.
 Deadlines are:

 Quarter 1 Deadlines